harness/developer-hub/docs/platform/3_Authentication/3-single-sign-on-saml.md

    ![](./static/single-sign-on-saml-90.png)

 2. In the **Test** panel, click **Sign in as current user**.
 If the settings are correct, you are logged into Harness.
 If you cannot log into Harness, the **Test** panel will provide debugging information.
-See also [Debug SAML-based single sign-on to applications in Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-v1-debug-saml-sso-issues?WT.mc_id=UI_AAD_Enterprise_Apps_Testing_Experience) from Azure.
+For more information, go to [Debug SAML-based single sign-on to applications in Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-v1-debug-saml-sso-issues?WT.mc_id=UI_AAD_Enterprise_Apps_Testing_Experience) from Azure.

 To test Azure SSO using Harness, do the following: